Erskine Park Urban Reinvestment

 For more information on the Rezoning Phase of the Open Space Reinvestment project visit the Penrith LEP 2010 (Amendment No.19) webpage.

-How long will the redevelopment take to complete?
+When will the redevelopment be complete?

 What public open spaces has Council already improved?